 Unlikely, this is a small village with a very limited number of rooms.
 We will produce a rooming plan so you can see availability and put your names against rooms where possible.

 - What hotel are we staying in?

-You can book your own hotel in Pokhara, and it is not included in the fee.
-Registration etc. will take place at lakeside so a hotel close to there would make life easy.
+You can book your own hotel in Pokhara, or we can help you with that, and it is not included in the race fee.
+Registration etc. will take place at Hallenchowk lakeside so a hotel close to there would make life easy.

 - I just want to find some cheap accommodation … And also would like some advice as to where I could stay for a couple of weeks prior to race and train!!